pygmystack/pygmy/docs/update.md

 # Update pygmy

-As `pygmy` is an active project, you should also take care of updating pygmy.
+As `pygmy` is an active project, you should also take care of updating pygmy-

 Use the [same instructions](./installation.md) to update Pygmy as to install it.